Color blind perspective, glasses and flowers

 Do you remember the story about my father needing the help of a large magnifying glass and high light to read the paper?
 Did you get a visual in your thoughts about what that looked like?
 These details are important in adding a value to an alternate text field (alt tag) for images.
 You are giving the user a verbal description of the image so they can relate to the content.
 Alt tags are required on all images.

-Hearing Impaired
+Hearing Impairment

-Close captioning also helps users who need to watch a video in an environment with a lot of background noise, or an area where they need to turn off the volume of their device.
+Closed captioning also helps users who need to watch a video in an environment with a lot of background noise, or an area where they need to turn off the volume of their device.

 Loss of Motor Function

 A physical loss of motor function may be permanent or temporary.
-Nervous disorders that cause tremors, arthritis, loss of limb, or a spinal injury are all permanent motor function losses.
+Nervous disorders that cause tremors, arthritis, loss of limb or a spinal injury are all permanent motor function losses.
 A mother carrying her child while trying to manipulate a touchpad on her phone with one hand is a temporary loss of motor function.
 Devices to aid in accessibility for loss of motor function include:

 • Single switch clicking devices